Tongariro Alpine Crossing

 Clear information and ongoing support

-The drive to the Tongariro Alpine Crossing trailhead takes about 20 minutes.
 You will find the car park with ease thanks to precise instructions sent by email upon booking, as well as brown and white signs on the road.

 You can call the day before to ask for the weather report and other useful information.
 One recent group mentioned that they chose their hike date in unusually bad weather.
-The company made sure they were well informed about the conditions on the Tongariro Alpine Crossing, including:

 • All risks and hazards